The power of Google search

 Navigational intent refers to searches for specific websites.

-For example, Google would know that users searching ‘good housekeeping’ are looking for the Good Housekeeping website rather than housekeeping tips.
+For example, Google would know that users searching ‘good housekeeping’ are looking for the Good Housekeeping website rather than good housekeeping tips.

 What is transactional intent?